 Matter of age

-The big question for many parents is,”at what age can I take my baby to the beach?”
-Although there’s no exact answer, there are lots of approximate and approximate.
+The big question for many parents is,”at what age can I take my baby to Fort Lauderdale Wildlife Control” Although there’s no exact answer, there are lots of approximate and approximate.
 In this sense, the skin of babies in their first months of age is very sensitive.
 The effect of the sun, the abrasion of hot sand, sweat or sea salt can cause irritations.

 In this sense, we suggest that you wait at 10 weeks old to take you to the shore for the first time.

 The time in which more sun strikes and more damage are accomplished by UV rays is the time between the hours of 11:00 noon and 5:00 p.m..
 We recommend that your visits to the shore with your baby are always at times outside of these periods rather than extend these times of shore over 80-90 minutes.

 When you are planning your first trip to the beach with your baby, the basic kit you must take includes the following components:

 Baby bottle with water, milk and pieces of fruit in a thermal bag.

 Obviously, you must make sure that your child’s skin is totally protected.
 Thus, children over six months can utilize specific sunscreen for babies, with the highest level of security, resistant to water and, preferably, physical filter.
 Unlike chemical filter sunscreens, they do not absorb the components and do not cause harm to sensitive skin.